WildSource/haskell-backend/README.md

 # Waifu Webcomics backend in Haskell
-A Backend for waifuwebcomics.com written in Haskell with Servant
+A Backend for waifuwebcomics.com written in Haskell with Servant.
+(In progress).
+This will hopefully replace the current backend that is written in Java Spring Boot.